DiObeid/SSN_2d_V1/README.md

 - FSS.py: Computes the local population response to a plaid stimulus at the center and a surround stimulus of orientation matching the orientation of the second component of the plaid.
 - LT_parameter.py, STC_parameter.py and FSS_parameter.py contain the paramters for each of the codes above respectively.
 The user can merge these files into a single one.
 We decided to create a spearte paramter file for each in-silico experiment since some users may only be inetrested in a specific experiment.
+- Codes with names starting with "Spikes" are for the Spiking model.